sissaschool/xmlschema/doc/extras.rst

 Extra features
 **************

-The subpackage *xmlschema.extras* contains a set of extra modules or subpackages required for specific needs.
+The subpackage *xmlschema.extras* contThe subpackage *xmlschema.extras*
+acts as a container of a set of extra modules or subpackages that can be useful for specific needs.

 These codes are not imported during normal library usage and may require additional dependencies to be installed.
-This choice facilitate the library users to pull other code to the library without burdening the loading of the package.
+This choice should be facilitate the implementation of other optional functionalities without having an impact on the base configuration.
-In any case any contribution is encouraged providing well formatted and tested code.

 .. testsetup::